Skip to main content

 How to create a Registration Form

-In the Studio, go to Registration > Form.
-You will come across default fields — Email, First name, and Last name — which cannot be edited or removed.
+If a form already exists, you'll see the default fields — Email, First name, and Last name — which cannot be edited or removed.

 Screen_Shot_2022-09-23_at_13.51.06.png